Skip to main content

 Allied Health (A.S.)

-Are you looking to jumpstart your career in healthcare?
-The allied health associate degree prepares students to work in diagnostics, technical, therapeutic, and support services in connection with healthcare.
+Prepare to work in diagnostics, technical, therapeutic, and support services in connection with healthcare.

-A physician and a student majoring in Allied Health looks over a container of medicine in a medical clinic..
+A physician and a student majoring in Allied Health looks over a container of medicine in a medical clinic.

 Gain Hands-On Experience